asteroid-lang/asteroid/Reference Guide.md

 * Function `map`, given the input `f`, applies a given function to each element of a function.
 * Function `append`, given `item`, adds said item to a stream.
 * Function `__string__`, given `none`, outputs it as a string.

+Finally, see the code page linked above for more on importing `state` from `asteroid_state` into this module.

 [Type.ast](https://github.com/lutzhamel/asteroid/blob/ariel-asteroid-copy/code/modules/type.ast) defines type related functions and structures.